smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 ## Discovery

-You have to enable discovery in the ipbridge thing.
+You have to enable discovery in the bridge thing.
-After turning on the discovery will start and the switch goes to off
+After turning on the discovery will start and the switch goes to off.
+The discovery takes about 5 minutes.

+* 1. Add `input` and `output` things.
+* 2. Enable discovery in the bridge thing.
+* 3. All available channel will be added automatically.

 ## Thing Configuration

 ### ipbridge

-The `ipbridge` thing supports a TCP/IP connection to an RS323 to LAN adapter.
+The `ipbridge` thing supports a TCP/IP connection to a RS323 to LAN adapter.

 * `hostname` (required) The hostname or IP address of the serial to LAN adapter
 * `tcpPort` (default = 4116) TCP port number for the serial to LAN adapter connection
 * `discovery` Enables the discovery
-* `updateClock` The period in hours for updating the clock on the telenot system.
+* `updateClock` The period in hours for updating the clock on the Telenot system.
 Set to 0 to disable.
 * `reconnect` (1-60, default = 2) The period in minutes that the handler will wait between connection checks and connection attempts
 * `timeout` (0-60, default = 5) The period in minutes after which the connection will be reset if no valid messages have been received.
 Set to 0 to disable.
+* `refreshData` The period in minutes that the handler will refresh the data to eventbus.

 Thing config file example: